goossens/ObjectTalk/docs-src/tour/overview.md

 understand something, everything introduced in this overview is explained in detail in the rest of the documentation.

-## Everything is an ObjectTalk
+## Everything is an Object

 In ObjectTalk, everything is an Object derived from a Class.
 The number 1 is an object derived from the Integer class and so are 3.14 (derived from the Real class) and "test" (derived from the string class).
 To take this a step further, operators like +, -, *, /, [] and () are actually member functions on an Object.
-This keep the Virtual Machine (VM) very simple as it has no mathematical instructions.
+This keeps the Virtual Machine (VM) very simple as it has no mathematical instructions.
 The VM actually only executes member functions on Objects.